resosushimacharya/test/wp-content/plugins/wp-store-locator/readme.txt

 4. The plugin settings

 == Changelog ==

+= 2.2.3, June 27, 2016 =
+* Fixed: Included the browser key in requests made to the Google Maps JavaScript API in the admin area.
+This is now [required](http://googlegeodevelopers.blogspot.nl/2016/06/building-for-scale-updates-to-google.html).
+* Changed: Include the language code in the AJAX request if WPML is active.
+* New: Spanish translations (es_ES).
+Via [Jaime Smeke](http://untaljai.me/).
+* New: Added support for the upcoming statistics add-on.

+= 2.2.2, May 18, 2016 =
+* Fixed: Corrected the [path](https://github.com/googlemaps/js-marker-clusterer/pull/61) for the cluster marker images.

 = 2.2.1, March 24, 2016 =
 * Fixed: A JS bug that sometimes resulted in duplicate results showing up in the search results.